-Jay Alders is a fine artist, photographer & designer whose distinctive style & imaginative prowess is recognized around the world.
+Jay Alders is an internationally acclaimed multidisciplinary fine artist, photographer & designer whose distinctive style & imaginative prowess is recognized around the world.
 His intricate brushwork, intense colors & superb compositions bring to life his signature elongated figures & stylized forms.

 Alders has been pursuing his lifelong dream of becoming a thriving professional artist since he was a child.
 His outlook on success is best described by him in a recent interview with ESPN, “Some people wait around for opportunity to come knocking.
 I prefer to just build my own door and open it.”

-Jay’s work has been featured in Galleries from New York City to California, Art Tours in Brazil, Surf Exhibitions on the North Shore of Oahu and 2008 Xgames.
-Organizations like Emergen-C, Billabong, Endless Games, Donavon Frankenreiter, 9Fish Surfboards, SSV,Ted Shred’s and Original Longboards all have licensed Jay’s Art for their Internationally distributed Product lines.
+Jay’s work has been featured in Galleries from both coasts of the United States to Europe, Art Tours in Brazil, Surf Exhibitions on the North Shore of Oahu and 2008 X-Games.
+Organizations like Emergen-C, Billabong, Donavon Frankenreiter and Original Skateboards all have licensed Jay’s Art for their Internationally distributed Product lines.

 It all started when…